Azimuth1/azimuth1-website/_posts/2016-05-17-find_sar_sim.md

 > "You're my new best friend."

+This was right after the mission planner discovered that we had already generated all the tasks needed for the following operational period.

 > "It's pretty easy to create tasks"

+Drawing tasks is pretty simple in FIND, you just click to add pre-segmented areas and lines together.
+You get a tally of the total length or area so you know how long the area shoudl take a search team to complete it.

 > "It's great that it's not tied to the internet"